IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 Automation (CiA) specification 611-1 "CAN XL higher-layer functions - Part 1: Definition of service data unit types (SDT)".

 The frame payload length is in little-endian byte order.
-It indicates the number of bytes of payload following the header.
-All packet bytes after those bytes of payload are padding.
+It indicates the number of octets of payload following the header.
+All packet octets after those octets of payload are padding.

 The Acceptance Field is in little-endian byte order.